Innocent Blood (film): Plot

-Outside the morgue, Gennaro leaves Marie with his colleagues Detectives Dave Finton and Steve Morales and goes to Bergman's house to pursue Sal.
-Marie escapes from custody and follows him.
-At Bergman's home, Sal drinks Bergman's blood, and Gennaro is captured by Lenny and Jacko.
-The three mobsters take Gennaro to the docks and attempt to kill him using the compactor of a garbage truck.
-Marie arrives, saves him and kills Sal's men, but Sal manages to escape.
-Gennaro and Marie attempt to pursue him, but the sun rises and Marie has to retreat into a motel.
-Sal hides in a meat factory that he owns.
-Bergman is transferred to a hospital, but after becoming a vampire, he is burned alive when a nurse opens the window and lets the sunlight in.
-In the motel, Gennaro and Marie confess their feelings for each other and have sex.
+Marie is taken into custody by Detectives Dave Finton and Steve Morales but escapes and follows Gennaro, who pursues Sal to Bergman's house.
+Sal drinks Bergman's blood, and Gennaro is captured by Lenny and Jacko.
+The three mobsters take Gennaro to the docks to kill him, but Marie rescues him, killing Sal's men in the process.
+Gennaro and Marie break off their pursuit of Sal when the sun rises.
+Bergman, now a vampire, is transferred to a hospital where he burns alive when a nurse lets sunlight into his room.
+Gennaro and Marie confess their feelings for each other in a motel and have sex.

-The next night, Sal travels to a strip club that he owns and begins turning his men into vampires like him.
+Sal travels to a strip club and begins turning his men into vampires.
 Gennaro and Marie begin searching Mafia hangouts for Sal.
-Finton and Morales track him down to the strip club, but Sal's men kill Finton.
+Finton and Morales track him down to the strip club but Sal's men kill Finton.
 Marie and Gennaro arrive in time to save Morales and kill Sal's men by shooting them in the head.
 They chase Sal out onto the street, where he causes a collision between a taxi and a bus.
-Gennaro kills him by igniting him with the leaking gas tank of the bus and then shooting him in the head.
-Marie can no longer handle being the monster she is, and attempts to commit suicide by the sunlight, stating that she "died a long time ago".
-Gennaro talks her out of it, telling her that he loves her.
-Gennaro books her into a nearby hotel and Marie states in a voiceover that he "made [her] feel alive" and decides to make him a vampire.
+Gennaro kills him by igniting him with leaking gasoline and shooting him in the head.
+Marie attempts to commit suicide by the sunlight, stating that she "died a long time ago".
+Gennaro tells her he loves her and books her into a nearby hotel.
+Marie states in a voiceover that he "made [her] feel alive" and decides to make him a vampire.